-Update: Due to an uptick in the number of pregnant people dying from COVID-19, the Centers for Disease Control and Prevention on Wednesday issued an urgent health advisory urging more vaccinations of pregnant people to prevent "serious illness, death, and adverse pregnancy outcomes" from the virus.
+Update: Due to an uptick in the number of pregnant people dying from COVID-19, the Centers for Disease Control and Prevention issued an urgent health advisory urging more vaccinations of pregnant people to prevent "serious illness, death, and adverse pregnancy outcomes" from the virus.

 "The Centers for Disease Control and Prevention (CDC) recommends urgent action to increase Coronavirus Disease 2019 (COVID-19) vaccination among people who are pregnant, recently pregnant (including those who are lactating), who are trying to become pregnant now, or who might become pregnant in the future.
 CDC strongly recommends COVID-19 vaccination either before or during pregnancy because the benefits of vaccination outweigh known or potential risks," the advisory states.